 Look for lost advertisements in local papers or on Facebook.

-If you cannot find the owner and decide to keep the ferret, read the advice on About Us on how to care for a ferret and get them vet checked, microchipped, vaccinated and neutered.
+If you cannot find the owner and decide to keep the ferret, read the advice on Caring for Ferrets on how to care for a ferret and get them vet checked, microchipped, vaccinated and neutered.